 American Reading Company is honored to have won the trust of this group of renowned educators whose life work is dedicated to ensuring all children have the support needed to achieve at the highest levels of college and career readiness.
 Through their diverse accomplishments and reputations, the academic advisors will work with our team and our district partners to ensure that the American Reading Company programs continue to effectively address the needs of students at every level of learning in achieving academic success and college and career readiness.

-We are thrilled to announce that Dr. Jeffrey Wilhelm has agreed to join ARC’s Academic Advisory Board.
 If you are involved in education, you know Jeff’s work on teaching as transformation.
-You probably have read Reading Don’t Fix No Chevies and You Gotta BE the Book.
-His books on writing are central to ARC’s curriculum writing as we speak.
-Dr. Wilhelm is a key-note speaker all over the country, Professor of English at Boise State, still teaches a class of middle school kids, has written many, many excellent books, and is one of our personal heroes.
+You have probably read Reading Don’t Fix No Chevys and You Gotta BE the Book.
+His books on writing are central to ARC’s curriculum writing.
+Dr. Wilhelm is a keynote speaker all over the country, is a professor of English at Boise State, still teaches a class of middle school kids, has written many excellent books, and is one of our personal heroes.

 Dr. Pedro Noguera is the Peter L. Agnew Professor of Education at New York University.
 An urban sociologist, his research focuses on the ways in which schools are influenced by social and economic conditions in the urban environment.
 He holds faculty appointments in the Departments of Teaching and Learning and Humanities and Social Sciences at the Steinhardt School of Culture, Education, and Human Development, as well as in the Department of Sociology at New York University.
 Dr. Noguera is also the Executive Director of the Metropolitan Center for Urban Education and Co-Director of the Institute for the Study of Globalization and Education in Metropolitan Settings (IGEMS).
 In 2008, he was appointed by the Governor of New York to serve on the State University of New York Board of Trustees.